AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 The landing pages chapter has been reorganized.
 It has also been enriched with a new section detailing the steps to set up a landing page.
 [Read more](../../channels/using/getting-started-with-landing-pages.md)

-The Audience Manager integration page has been updated to reflect **Declared ID** changes.
-[Read more](../../integrating/using/provisioning-and-configuring-integration-with-audience-manager-or-people-core-service.md)

 ## Documentation updates - September 2019 {#doc-updates-september-2019}

 A new section was added in the Push notifications section on how to create and update profile information based on mobile application subscription data.
 [Read more](../../channels/using/updating-profile-with-mobile-app-data.md)